jbakse/site_builder/content/experimental_shaders/vertex_shaders/index.md

 ## Challenges

+- Explore the effect by adjusting the speed, period, and amplitude sliders.
-- Make the waves wider.
+- The waves flow in the X direction.
+Make the waves flow in the Z direction.
-- Makes the waves deeper.
-- Make the waves flow top to bottom.
+- Make the effect have two sets of waves—X and Z—added together.
-- Add a second wave going left to right.
 - Make the waves ripple out from the center in circles.
 - Make the waves ripple out from the center in squares.